 One of the first blogs I wrote for Psychology Today back in January 2013 was on road rage.
-It has become the most popular subject I’ve ever posted, not based on the number of page views, but on the attraction by the US and international media.
+It has become the most popular subject I’ve ever posted, not based on the number of page views, but on its attraction to the U.S. and international media.
 After three years, not a week doesn’t go by when I don’t get a call or an email from a radio or TV producer or a newspaper reporter, here and abroad, who wants to interview me about what they all call the “new phenomenon of road rage.”

-Every media interview starts the same way: first a horrible story of road rage in that city or country, that ended with either serious injuries or deaths (of course, always of the non-aggressive participants), arrests, police chases, vehicle damage, public outrage, and then secondly, the sudden media interest.
+Every media interview starts the same way: first a horrible story of road rage in that city or country, which ended with either serious injuries or deaths (of course, always of the non-aggressive participants), arrests, police chases, vehicle damage, and public outrage.
+Then secondly, the sudden media interest.
 The first question I always get is just as predictable: why?

-The answers are many, as I said on this site in 2013 and now: the ability to be anonymously+ aggressive, testosterone or estrogen poisoning (men and women can exhibit road rage, though certainly not in equal proportions), no concern for consequences (at least in the moment), the desire to exert unnecessary and stupid influence over what they perceive as “their territory” on the road or highway, and “lizard brain thinking,” as opposed to “big brain thinking.”
+The answers are many, as I said on this site in 2013 and now: the ability to be anonymously aggressive, testosterone or estrogen poisoning (both men and women can exhibit road rage, though certainly not in equal proportions), no concern for consequences (at least in the moment), the desire to exert unnecessary and stupid influence over what they perceive as “their territory” on the road or highway, and “lizard-brain thinking,” as opposed to “big-brain thinking.”

 Who is in charge of this issue, nationally, besides the responding cops or state troopers?
 Do we need a “Road Rage Czar” in this country, someone who works at a high level for the Department of Transportation, the National Highway Safety Administration, the National Transportation Safety Board, our state Governors, our Attorneys General, or even the bloody local AAA auto club?

 And speaking of the Auto Club, here are some facts and figures from the AAA Foundation for Traffic Safety’s July 2016 report on road rage: